Clematis armandii Franch.

 Bloom Time: Spring

-Clematis armandii is a flowering climbing plant up to 20 feet (6 m) tall.
-It bears fragrant, up to 2.4 inches (6 cm) across, white flowers in spring on the previous year’s growth.
-Its dark green leaves droop to create a textured look, and it serves well as a screen.
+Clematis armandii is a climbing plant that grows up to 20 feet (6 m) tall.
+It bears white fragrant flowers that appear in spring on the previous year's growth.
+Its dark green leaves droop to create a textured look and serve well as a screen.
 The flowers are up to 2.4 inches (6 cm) across.

 How to Grow and Care

 Clematis vary in their need for pruning.
-Some types flower on last year’s vines, so you want to avoid cutting them to the ground in the spring.
-Others flower on current-year vines, so they don’t mind being cut to the ground each year.
-Rather than driving yourself crazy trying to keep track of the ideal pruning technique for each cultivar, try this common-sense approach: leave the prior year’s growth in place until mid-spring.
+Some types flower on last year's vines, so you want to avoid cutting them to the ground in the spring.
+Others flower on current-year vines, so they don't mind being cut to the ground yearly.
+Rather than driving yourself crazy trying to keep track of the ideal pruning technique for each cultivar: leave the prior year's growth in place until mid-spring.
 Begin pruning only when you can see which vines are dead and which ones are starting to leaf out.